nicolasblasco/the-bridge-news/README.md

 **Fifth Week:**

-The objetive was to create a subscription form for the newspaper previouly created, maintaining its style with a responsive design and validating all the fields and buttons with the events "blur" and "focus".
+The objetive was to create a subscription form for the newspaper previously created, maintaining its style with a responsive design and validating all the fields and buttons with the events "blur" and "focus".

 ## Resolution